What does SCRS do?

 Are there fees associated with SCRS?

-Currently, SCRS is housed in the Department of Mathematical Sciences at MSU and funded by Montana INBRE, CAIRHE, AI-AN CTRP, and Mountain West CTR-IN.
-For researchers falling outside the umbrella of the NIH IDeA programs, we must begin charging for service starting July 1, 2018.
-Some colleges may be supporting some assistance for graduate students and faculty without funding.
-Please contact the Director for additional information or to discuss options.
+Currently, SCRS is housed in the Department of Mathematical Sciences at MSU and funded by the Department, Montana INBRE, and Mountain West CTR-IN.
+For researchers falling outside the umbrella of the NIH IDeA programs, we have some resources to support other researchers but this is a limited capcity and immediate assistance may not be available.

 When should I contact SCRS?